SEDERS FOR YOU

 I've always loved Passover Seders.
-For more than 30 years, I've created a variety of novel seders.
-We've turned our home into a Bedouin tent in the desert; an Egyptian enclave (with a five-foot inflatable sarcophagus, hieroglyphics on the walls and ads for embalming companies); a jumbo jet taking the Israelites out of Egypt, complete with a funny captain's take-off announcement and customized boarding passes; and more.
-(Here's a "Canaan Air" boarding pass you can use for your own Flight to Freedom seder!)
-We've 'sacrificed' a (stuffed animal) lamb, complete with dry ice, a roasting pit and snippets of sad songs; played Family Feud-like games, pitting one half of the table against the other, based on knowledge of events surrounding the seder; and we usually make the afikomen search a very involved hunt.
-We always try to have a lot of fun Passover stuff.
-Our seder shenanigans were written up in the New York Times, and some of our seder highlights were on a PBS show.
+For more than 40 years(!), I've created a variety of novel, innovative seders and seder themes.
+(I started young.)
+My wife and I have turned our home into a Bedouin desert tent; an Egyptian enclave (with a five-foot inflatable sarcophagus, hieroglyphics and funny ads on the walls – download these ads for embalming companies and pyramid rentals); a jumbo jet taking the Israelites out of Egypt, complete with a funny captain's take-off announcement and customized boarding passes; and more.
+(Download loads of files to create your own Flight to Freedom seder, like these customizable "Air Canaan" boarding passes.)
+We've 'sacrificed' a (stuffed animal) lamb, complete with dry ice, a roasting pit and snippets of sad songs; played Seder Family Feud-like games, pitting one half of the table against the other, based on knowledge of events surrounding the seder; airplane image we've celebrated "Next Year in Jerusalem" by throwing these El Al paper airplanes (get a foldable template here, complete with a 'Charlton Heston' Moses and teaming Israelites on the wings); Passover Jeopardy and lots of other Passover games; and we usually make the afikomen search a very involved hunt.
+We always try to have a lot of Passover fun.
+Our seder shenanigans were written up in The New York Times, and highlights of our seders were filmed by PBS.
+(Who am I?
+I'm the guy in the New York Times article, on the right below.)

 If you print your own private Haggadah containing any of our material (the Haggadahs, songs or other fun stuff), we request that you send us a copy.
 Our address is after each song parody.